defaziogiancarlo/jbod-zfs-asp-tests/README.md

 Then from the mgmt node, following the example ~defazio1/supermicro\_system\_utils zone -p ADMIN -u ADMIN -h jbod5a -a get

+It turns out you might need to physically restart the jbods for this to work.
+Just setting stuff via software didn't actually cause the change you wanted.

 ### run tests on catalyst